Why an Orthodontist Asked Us to Turn Off His Facebook Ads

 Hey Orthodontist, What a Great Problem to Have

 The orthodontics staff was feeling overwhelmed and quickly saw their vacant schedule fill up.
 So much so, that there wasn’t anywhere to put new patients.
 They were booked 6 weeks out!
 People wanting to be seen were having to wait to get in.
-There was a magnetic sort of attraction happening like people seeing others standing long line outside a night club and wanting to gain access even more.
-In a panic the orthodontist called me and in a panic-stricken tone said, “We’ve got to turn of the Facebook and Instagram ads.
+There was a magnetic sort of attraction happening, like people seeing others standing in a long line outside a night club and wanting to gain access even more.
+In a panic, the orthodontist called me and in a panic-stricken tone said, “We’ve got to turn off the Facebook and Instagram ads.
 We’re all booked up.
 We’re working more hours and I don’t know what to do!”

 What a great problem to have.